astroumd/SSINGMA/README.config.txt

 ===================================================================
- 5 Sept.
+ 9  Dec.
 2017:   ngVLA Configuration Material
 ===================================================================

+Update from 5 Sept.
+2017:
+       - Corrected error with shortest baseline being smaller than a dish diameter.

 Summary:
 --------------------------------